foxriver76/ioBroker.denon/README.md

     |:---:|:---:|
     |number|R/W|

    *Number value which represents the current Main Zone / Zone2 / Zone 3 volume of your AVR.
 You can also set the volume here.
-When Volume in dB is set to true, the state is represented in dB too in separate states, e. g. mainVolumeDB*
+   The volume is represented in dB too in separate states, e. g. mainVolumeDB*

    *Range is from 0 to 98 (maybe lower due to maximumVolume), where 80 = 0 dB*